Risk Scoring Roadmap

 In order to perform any of the processes defined in this article, the user must have Create or Update permissions.
 Check your organizations’ Roles configuration for more information.

-Step 1: Hover over the Configuration button and select ‘TraceStations’.
+Step 1: Hover over the Configuration > TraceStations

-Step 2: Locate the Items tab TraceStation you wish to edit.
+Step 2: Locate the Items tab TraceStation you wish to edit and click the edit icon.

 METHOD 2: Add Item Risk Scoring attributes from library

-Step 1: Hover over the Configuration button and select ‘Attributes.’
+Step 1: Hover over the Configuration > Attributes.

 Step 2: Click ‘Add Attribute’.